How Much to Charge for Snow Removal

 This way, you can divide by the number of crew members to get an accurate gauge of how long it will take, real-time, even if the crew size changes.

-Plus, with Service Autopilot you can quickly see how clients align with your profit goals.
+With Service Autopilot you can quickly see how clients align with your profit goals.
 In turn, you don't have to spend hours crunching numbers on a calculator.

 Even though profit setting goals vary from business to business, these are the main factors influencing how much profit you can get from your local market: